MikhailSterkhov/serializable-json/README.md

 ---
 ### *WARNING!*

-#### [English] *This library is not a replacement for something more efficient in the field of JSON, it was created by me for self-practice*
+#### *This library is not a replacement for something more efficient in the field of JSON, it was created by me for self-practice*

-#### [Russian] *Данная библиотека не является заменой чего-то более эффективного в сфере JSON, она создана мной ради самопрактики*
 </div>

 ------------------------------------------